JuliaGNSS/PhasedArray.jl/README.md

 By default the LUT is normalized to its highest gain.
 If you don't want that, you can pass the argument `normalize = false` to the `RealManifold` function.

-The function `get_steer_vec` has an optional third argument for a rotation matrix, if you'd like to rotate the Direction of Arrival (DoA) bevor looking up the steering vector.
+The function `get_steer_vec` has an optional third argument for a rotation matrix, if you'd like to rotate the Direction of Arrival (DoA) before looking up the steering vector.

 ## Plotting